mirix/poshforcow/README.md

    .\Install.ps1
 3. You are done!
 Just open a new PowerShell and have fun.

-NOTE: If you have installed a previous version (prior to 13 March 2020), please, edit your user's PowerShell profile manually prior to running the installation script.
+NOTE: If you have previously installed an old version (older than 13 March 2020), please, edit your user's PowerShell profile manually prior to running the installation script (even after running the uninstall script).
 The current version can automatically handle updates.